syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 <tr>
 <th style="font-size:14px">Reason
 </th>
-<td>The exception may occurs in Windows 7/Windows server 2008 environment due to limitation of <i>ClientWebSocket</i> implementation.
+<td>The exception may occur in Windows 7/Windows server 2008 environment due to limitation of <i>ClientWebSocket</i> implementation.
 </td>
 </tr>
 <tr>
 <th style="font-size:14px">Solution
 </th>
-<td>To overcome the exception in Windows 7/Windows server 2008 environment, kindly add the <a href="https://www.nuget.org/packages/System.Buffers/">System.Buffers.4.5.0</a> NuGet package in the sample for conversion.
+<td>To overcome the exception in Windows 7/Windows server 2008 environment, add the <a href="https://www.nuget.org/packages/System.Buffers/">System.Buffers.4.5.0</a> NuGet package in the sample for conversion.
 </td>
 </tr>